forestryio/forestry.io/hugo/content/blog/renaming-files-and-improving-team-editing.md

 ### Connection Lost 💔

-Until now users were booted from the post they were editing, if the connection was lost.
-Even though we saved those changes it made for a less than optimal user experience.
-From now on users will only see a bar at the top letting them know that the connection was lost and that we will try to reconnect as soon as possible.
+Until now, users were booted from the post they were editing if the connection was lost.
+Even though we saved those changes, it made for a less than optimal user experience.
+From now on, users will only see a bar at the top letting them know that the connection was lost and that we will try to reconnect as soon as possible.

 ![](/uploads/2018/06/connection-lost-arrow.png)